Undergo bariatric surgery at 18

 Two-thirds less stomach

 The majority of adolescents undergoing bariatric surgery have a sleeve gastrectomy, or sleeve gastrectomy.
-This procedure involves removing about two-thirds of the stomach, which is reduced to a narrow tube of about 150-200 ml.
+This procedure involves removing regarding two-thirds of the stomach, which is reduced to a narrow tube of regarding 150-200 ml.
 To have access to the operation, the teenager must have a body mass index of at least 40 or an index of at least 35 with severe health conditions, such as diabetes, cholesterol, blood pressure or sleep apnea.

 Medications that would prevent the operation inaccessible

 The specialists met by The Press denounce a lack of financing in the care of young people suffering from obesity.
 “The great misfortune at present in Quebec is that we are not able to have a continuum of care funded by the state to avoid having to come up with drastic solutions such as bariatric surgery”, laments the Dre Julie St-Pierre.
-At the present time, certain medications, leading to weight loss, could allow young people to avoid the intervention.
+At the present time, certain medications, leading to weight loss, might allow young people to avoid the intervention.
 However, they are not offered in Quebec or are excluded from the Régie de l’assurance maladie du Québec (RAMQ) program.
 “It’s frustrating,” laments the Dre St-Pierre, who implores the government to do more.

 Learn more